mckhannah98/A-Star-Algorithm/README.md

 # A-Star-Algorithm
-A project for a module in college which was used to solve the 15-puzzle using the A* algorithm
+A project for a module in college which was used to solve the 15-puzzle using the A* algorithm in Java